nag92/pdblib-matlab/README.md

 PbDlib is a set of tools combining statistical learning, dynamical systems and optimal control approaches for programming-by-demonstration applications (see http://www.idiap.ch/software/pbdlib/ for details).

 The Matlab/GNU Octave version is currently maintained by Sylvain Calinon, Idiap Research Institute.
 A C++ version of the library (with currently fewer functionalities) is available at https://gitlab.idiap.ch/rli/pbdlib

-### Compatibility

-The codes are compatible with both Matlab and GNU Octave.

-### Usage

-Examples starting with `demo_` can be run from Matlab/GNU Octave.

 ### References